Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 You can cast mage armor on yourself at will, without expending mana.

 As an action, you extend your hand and trace a sigil of warding in the air.
-Until the end of your next turn, the first attack made against you has disadvantage on the attack roll and you have resistance against bludgeoning, piercing, and slashing damage dealt by nonmagical attacks.
+Until the start of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by nonmagical attacks.

-As an action, you shoot a beam of magical force at a creature or object within 18 meters.
-The target takes 1d4 force damage.
+As an action, you shoot a beam of magical force at a creature or object that you can touch or see within 5 meters.
+The target takes 1d6 force damage.

 - You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.